ACD 110: Reporting Lines for

 Center and Institute Reviews

-The Executive Vice President and Provost of the University will do regular reviews of public sevice or research centers/institutes as required by policy or as may be needed to assess the continuing need.
+The provost of the university will do regular reviews of public sevice or research centers/institutes as required by policy or as may be needed to assess the continuing need.

 For more information, see ACD 505–04, “Transfer, Joint, and Affiliated Faculty and Academic Professional Appointments.”